 Holiday in Vietnam and visit factory

 Prior to Covid-19, Vietnam had been enjoying stellar growth in its international tourism sector.
 In 2019, more than 18 million visitors travelled to Vietnam which set a new record.

-In January 2020, Google named Danang (Central Vietnam) as 2020’s Top Trending Travel Destination.
+In January 2020, Google named one of the towns in Vietnam (Danang) as 2020’s Top Trending Travel Destination.

-What we are finding is that a number of our international clients are visiting Vietnam for a holiday – and then, while they are here, are very keen to also visit our factory in Ho Chi Minh City (HCMC), Vietnam – and then go for a little holiday in this fantastic country.
+What we are finding is that a number of our international clients would like to visit our factory in Ho Chi Minh City (HCMC), Vietnam – and then go for a little holiday in this fantastic country.